Kids LEARN How to Communicate

-These same children grow up to be teenagers!
+These same children grow up to be teenagers.
 You may even have one or more of these adolescent people in your life.
-These teens have had plenty of time watching us both communicating effectively and not; and now they venture out whole-heartedly to navigate their world; and it all starts at home.
-Effective families start with effective Parenting; effective Parents use effective communication!
+These teens have spent plenty of time watching us.
+They have experience communicating effectively and not so effectively.
+When they venture out to navigate their world, it all starts at home.
+Effective families start with effective parenting; effective parents use effective communication.

 So now let’s take a closer look at how parents communicate with each other.
-Perhaps you and your spouse don’t seem to understand each other anymore, and you’re questioning whether you ever did?
-Your adult conversations are brief and meaningless, maybe only the facts are lazily spouted; conversations that usually take place in passing from car to house, and from room to room, even by texts are limited, if at all.
-Many parents even find themselves caught up in the manic carpooling to endless kid-focused activities.
-There may not even be a time when you sit down without the distractions from TV or the internet, etc, to share a meal together and discuss what happened in each family members’ day.
+Perhaps you and your spouse don’t seem to understand each other anymore; you’re questioning whether you ever did.
+Your adult conversations are brief and meaningless, maybe only the facts are lazily spouted; conversations that usually take place in passing from car to house, and from room to room, are limited, if at all.
+Many parents find themselves caught up in the manic carpooling to endless kid-focused activities.
+There may not be a time when TV or the internet are turned off to share a meal together and discuss what happened in each family members’ day.
 Is there family time?

 Our children are watching our every move.